vikassri/vikassri.github.io/_posts/2020-08-16-CDP-DC-Security.md

 GRANT ALL PRIVILEGES ON DATABASE "rangerkms" to rangerkms;
 ```

-After installation of Solr/Ranger and RangerKMS our cluster will be like below.
+After installation of Solr, Ranger and RangerKMS our cluster will be like below.

 ![all-2](../../resource/cdp/all-2.jpg)

 Let again go to security and click on option `Set Up HDFS Data At Rest Encryption`, You will see now it is asking for validation and once you click for validation you need to perform below steps but before doing these step, We need a user with `create key` and `encrypt/decrypt access`.
 I have created a user `vikas` and given access for above permission using `rangerkms`

-Login to ranger url with `rangerkms` / `Ranger@123` and created a new policy under `cm_kms`
+Login to ranger url with `keyadmin` / `Ranger@123` and create a new policy under `cm_kms`.

 ![kms-1](../../resource/cdp/kms-1.jpg)